 The Underlying Lesson

 Loyalty points behave like money in every aspect except the one that matters most: who controls their value.
-Treat them like a perishable currency, not an investment.
+The 2025 devaluation cycle — accelerated, multi-program, and in some cases deliberately obscured — made this clearer than any prior year in recent memory.
+Treat points as a perishable currency, not an investment.
 The members who get the most out of loyalty programs are the ones who recognize the structural risk, redeem actively rather than hoarding, and stay alert to the signals that another change is coming.
-The points game isn’t won by accumulating; it’s won by spending well, on the right things, at the right time.